karol11/reactive_json/README.md

 }
 ```

-This code handles all cases:
+This code handles all the edge cases:
 * If a JSON has an unexpected field, this field will be skipped with all its subtree.
 * This code is tolerant to any order of fields in objects.
-* If some field is absent from the JSON, the corresponding object will have default values.
+* If some field is absent from the JSON, the corresponding object will have a default value.
-* If some field, root element or array item will have different type, it will be skipped and replaced with default value; for example if json.get_bool(true) is called on a string data, it'll skip this string and return true.
+* If some field, root element or array item will have different type, it will be skipped and replaced with a default value; for example if json.get_bool(true) is called on a string data, it'll skip this string and return true.
 * There are additional `reader::try_*` methods that allow to probe for different data types (see: the `Alternatives` test).
-* Since all parsing performed in plain C++ code, we can easily add validating/transforming/versioning logic without inventing weird template-driven DSLs.
+* Since all parsing is performed in plain C++ code, we can easily add validating/transforming/versioning logic without inventing weird template-driven DSLs.